adilanwar2399/ESBMC_Vampire_Project_LLM_Integration_Pipeline/Code/README.md

 Pipeline_4.py is the is the Latest Iterative and Universal one - with the LLM Prompts dealing with Multiple Invariants or (Unknown Number of Invariants), Single Invariant, Absolute Invariant and Quantifiable Invariants.

 Constrained_Universal_Pipeline.py is the Latest Iterative and Universal one but is Constrained by the Limited number of iterations per benchmark and without the removal of Parsing Errors.

+Universal_Pipeline_Double_Prompt_Regex.py is the Latest Iterative and Universal one that uses Regex alongside both Prompt types (constrained and unconstrained) with 1200s time limit per benchmark and 60 iterations limit per benchmark (30 for each benchmark).
+The Regex addition allows the Parsing errors to be removed/reduced and it increases the number of useful iterations per benchmark.

 Prompt_Examples.py is the file containing four types of benchmark examples and how they are solved in a step by step explanation manner and approach.

-Constrained_Prompts.py is the file containing 3 types of Prompt Examples that will used when experimenting with the Code2Inv Benchmarks - contains Example + Output in the Chain of Thought Manner.
+Constrained_Prompts.py (in the code it is used as Prompt_Examples_2.py) is the file containing 3 types of Prompt Examples that will used when experimenting with the Code2Inv Benchmarks - contains Example + Output in the Chain of Thought Manner.

 Stages of the Project: